arangodb/arangojs/6.14.1/Reference/Database/Transactions.md

 Returns a `Transaction` instance for an existing transaction with the given _id_.

-{% hint 'warning' %}
-For backwards-compatibility with arangojs 6.10 and earlier, this method will behave like _executeTransaction_ when passed the following arguments:
+**Warning**: For backwards-compatibility with arangojs 6.10 and earlier, this method will behave like _executeTransaction_ when passed the following arguments:

 - **collections**: `Object`